contentstack-launch-examples/launch-edge-ip-blacklist-example/README.md

 1. Check the [Contentstack documentation](https://www.contentstack.com/docs/)
 2. Review the Edge Function logs in your Contentstack dashboard
-3. Ensure your IP address is correctly added to the whitelist
+3. Ensure your IP addresses are correctly added to the restriction list

 ---